-Electric guitar strings can be configured to a variety of different pitches, which will affect how tight they will be.
+Electric guitar strings can be configured to a variety of different pitches.
+This will affect how tight they will be.
 If you are using standard tuning, then they should be relatively rigid but easy to play.
 This is because the tension on the string isn’t as high or low, as it would be in other arrangements.

 You might find that the octave is wrong, which will make them tighter.
 The same will be true if the strings feel too loose.

-If you have confirmed that the tuning is correct, then you might have a string assortment that is not right for your play style.
+Have you confirmed that the tuning is correct?
+Then you might have a string assortment that is not right for your play style.
 If they are stiff, you might consider moving down to a finer set.
 This will alleviate some tension and make them feel softer.

 The same can be said for strings that feel too loose.
 If this is your experience, then move up to a thicker set.
-This will add tension and make them feel much more comfortable to play.
+This will add tension and make them feel much more comfortable.

 Acoustic Guitar Strings Feel Tight

-If you are using a steel-stringed acoustic, then the strings will be tighter than electric and should be tuned every time you play.
+Are you using a steel-stringed acoustic?
+Then the strings will be tighter than electric and should be tuned every time you play.

 The strings on an acoustic guitar should feel tighter, even when in standard tuning.
 This is because the tension is much higher than that of an electric guitar, even with just a regular set.

-If you are new to guitars, it is always a good idea to start with the strings that are recommended by the manufacturer.
-This will give you a good baseline to work from and help you to understand how the guitar is supposed to feel, and the tension won’t be too high.
+Are you new to the guitar?
+Then it’s always a good idea to start with the strings that are recommended by the manufacturer.
+This will give you a good baseline to work from.
+It will also help you to understand how the guitar is supposed to feel, and the tension won’t be too high.

 Strings should feel tight when they are in the correct octave and tuned to the right pitch.
 If they don’t, then you might need to adjust them using one of the methods we’ve talked about.
 This could also mean a trip to a guitar technician to make sure it is set up correctly.